The University Heights Neighbourhood

 The University of Western Ontario also has a well-developed part-time and continuing education faculty which includes a French-English Summer School at Trois-Pistoles, Quebec.
 The university has affiliations with Huron University College, Brescia University College, and King’s University College (University of Western Ontario).

 Western is committed to its mission of providing the best student experience among Canada’s leading research-intensive universities.
 A vibrant centre of learning, Western is home to approximately 3,500 full-time faculty and staff members and approximately 30,000 undergraduate and graduate students.
 Through its 12 Faculties, and three affiliated Colleges, the University offers more than 400 different majors, minors and specializations.
 Research is an integral part of the University’s mission and external support for research projects exceeds $250 million per year.
-Western is located on 155 hectares of land along the banks of the Thames River in London, Ontario – a thriving city of 432,451 people, 200 kilometres west of Toronto.
+Western is located on 155 hectares of land along the banks of the Thames River in London, Ontario.

 Source: University of Western Ontario

 In addition to the beautiful campus of the University of Western Ontario, the neighbourhood is home to a number of parks: Essex Park, University Heights Park, Orchard Park, Chesham Heights Park, Furanna Park, Gretna Green Park, Gainsborough Park and Sherwood Forest Park, a part of the Medway Creek corridor.
 The Museum of Ontario Archaeology is also located here.